roihezkiyahu/HITL-demo/blog_post.md

     return {"approved": False, "feedback": ""}
 ```

-The `interrupt()` call from LangGraph pauses execution and sends data to the client (whether that's a CLI, web UI, or API).
+The `interrupt()` call from LangGraph pauses execution and sends data to the client (whether that is a CLI, web UI, or API).

 The client displays the tool calls and waits for human input.
 Once the human responds with approval status and optional feedback, that data gets captured and stored in state.

-This is the gateway: if approved, execution proceeds to the tools node.
+The gateway: if approved, execution proceeds to the tools node.
 If rejected, execution goes to the rejection handler.

 ### The Rejection Handler: Closing the Loop

-**Key Insight:** This 3-line function is the secret sauce that transforms a one-shot system into an iterative refinement loop.
+This 3-line function is the secret sauce that transforms a one-shot system into an iterative refinement loop.

-This is where the loop's refinement mechanism lives:
+This is where the refinement mechanism lives:

 ```python
 def handle_rejection(state: AgentState):